gcding/gcding.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm Ding Guanchen(丁冠辰), a third-year master student at [WHU Institute of Artificial Intelligence and Machine Vision](http://iip.whu.edu.cn/) (expect to graduate in 2023) , Wuhan, China, advised by [Prof. Zhenzhong Chen](http://iip.whu.edu.cn/~zzchen/index.html).
+I'm Ding Guanchen (丁冠辰), a first-year phd student at the Department of Computing, The Hong Kong Polytechnic University, advised by [Prof. Changwen Chen](https://www.polyu.edu.hk/comp/people/academic-staff/prof-chen-changwen/).

-**Research:** I mainly work on designing algorithms to address key problems in Crowd/Object counting and Action/Abnormal detection/recognition, such as scale variation in counting, domain gaps in different data sets and abnormal detection in complex scenarios.
-Now I'm working on Image / Video Processing under the joint supervise of [Prof. Changwen Chen](https://www4.comp.polyu.edu.hk/~chencw/Home.html).
+**Research:** Now I'm working to solve some key problems in communication systems.
+I also have some experiments in crowd/object counting, action/abnormal detection/recognition and remote sensing image analysis.
+If you are interested in working with me on related topics, please feel free to connect me via email.

-**Previously:** I did my bachelor at [school of Remote Sensing and Information Engineering, Wuhan University](https://rsgis.whu.edu.cn/) and my minor degree at [school of Economics and Management, Wuhan University](http://ems.whu.edu.cn/).
+**Previously:** I did my Master and Bachelor Degree at [school of Remote Sensing and Information Engineering, Wuhan University](https://rsgis.whu.edu.cn/), advised by [Prof. Zhenzhong Chen](http://iip.whu.edu.cn/~zzchen/index.html).
+I obtained my minor degree at [school of Economics and Management, Wuhan University](http://ems.whu.edu.cn/).